Published: March 2017

 In this book hundreds of contemporary ema designs for health-related purposes are reproduced and placed into their religious and biomedical context.
 A final chapter explores why there are differences between these purposes and current epidemiological patterns.
 This is the first book in English on the long-standing tradition of ema.

-From March 17 until June 11 2017 Japan Museum SieboldHuis will present ‘Ema Tangible Prayers’, an exceptional exhibition of beautifully illustrated prayer tablets that give insight into this remarkable religious Japanese tradition.
+From March 17 until June 11 2017 Japan Museum SieboldHuis presented ‘Ema Tangible Prayers’, an exceptional exhibition of beautifully illustrated prayer tablets that give insight into this remarkable religious Japanese tradition.